 It may happen on a sunny day … or in the middle of the night during a winter rainstorm.
 The “big one” – an earthquake of unimaginable power.
 The ground will shake so hard we can’t stand, for what seems an eternity, really 3 to 5 minutes.
 This quake may destroy bridges, roads, power poles & lines, water and sewer lines – leaving an unimaginable mess.
 The sea will pull out, and a few minutes later the tsunami – a wall of water and debris 30′ to 80′ in height – will roll inland for a long ways.
 It may bring ships and barges, toss boats and logs like toothpicks, move cars and trucks like toys, and devastate buildings.
 Both in-bound and out-bound waves, one after another, will do their damage for hours.
 Then with the calm, will come the realization of the enormity of the disaster.

-Cape Meares has an Emergency Preparedness group that is headed by local resident, Pete Steen.
-Recently Mr. Steen compiled a document that is important for every resident in the community to review and even have a printed copy in a “Go Bag” that might be necessary following a major earthquake.
+Cape Meares has an Emergency Preparedness group that is headed by local resident, Kathy Burke.
+Recently, another resident of the community, Pete Steen, compiled a document that is important for every resident in the community to review and even have a printed copy in a “Go Bag” that might be necessary following a major earthquake.
 The document is in a PDF format and an application like Adobe Reader is required to view it.

 Can you survive?